 - Two user accounts are available on the switch by default: admin and default.
-For more information about these accounts, see "Startup Defaults" on page 7-4 and "Default User Settings" on page 7-7. - New users inherit the privileges of the default user if specific privileges for the user are not configured; the default user is modifiable. - Password defaults are as follows:
+For more information about these accounts, see "Startup Defaults" on page 7-4 and "Default User Settings" on page 7-7. - New users inherit the privileges of the default user if specific privileges or end-user profiles are not configured; the default user is modifiable. - Password defaults are as follows:

-Parameter Description Command Default Minimum password length user password-size min 8 characters Default password expiration for any user user password-expiration disabled Password expiration for particu- lar user expiration keyword in the user command none
+Parameter Description Command Default Minimum password length user password-size min 8 characters Default password expiration for any user user password-expiration disabled Password expiration for particular user expiration keyword in the user command none